ec-europa/europa-component-library/docs/Migrating-v5.md

 ### Banner

 - Aspect ratio of the banner is now fixed for mobile and tablet.
 Note that it is a different aspect ratio than desktop banners.
-  Desktop banners are unchanged in terms of aspect ratio. - Mobile: 3/2 - Tablet: 3/1
+  Desktop banners are unchanged in terms of aspect ratio: **Mobile: 3/2, Tablet: 3/1**
 - Additional font size avaiable for banners, now offering three values: `s`, `m` and `l`

 ### Featured item